jjcordano/xgb_portfolio/README.md

 # Portfolio builder that uses Bloomberg ESG metrics and XGBoost classifier

 ## Intuition
-This model replicates a methodology presented in the 2020 paper '[Seeking Signals from ESG Data](https://www.bloomberg.com/professional/blog/seeking-signals-from-esg-data/)' by Bloomberg Quant Research.
+This model replicates a methodology presented in the 2020 paper _[Seeking Signals from ESG Data](https://www.bloomberg.com/professional/blog/seeking-signals-from-esg-data/)_ by Bloomberg Quant Research.

 The presented model breaks down stock price prediction into a classification problem with 3 labels : positive returns, negative returns and no siginificant returns.
 Depending of the predicitons, a long position, a short position or no position will be taken for the given stock.